FahadAlMutairi5/es-change-feed-plugin/README.md

 `gb,us/user,tweet/*` will match all documents of type user or tweet in the gb or us indices

+### changes.disable
+Disable the plugin through config.
+Setting this to true will stop the websocket server from starting up and will not intercept and change requests.

 ## Messages

 Below is an example message the client might receive: